gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/unit_overview.md

 ## Unit overview

-This unit is best completed with a terminal running an online Python 3 REPL, IPYTHON or a Juptyer Notebook side by side with Learn so you can better see the outputs of the functions you write.
+This unit is best completed with a terminal running an online Python 3 REPL, IPYTHON in your terminal, or a Juptyer Notebook side by side with Learn so you can better see the results of the statements and functions you write to try to solve the problems.